Diamagnetic microchip traps for levitated nanoparticle entanglement experiments: Diamagnetic trapping using Micro-fabricated Wires

-In the case of the "u" configuration, the |B| field is effectively zero at the trap center.
-This would be problematic in the context of Majorana spin flips~\cite{Brink_2006}.
-However, as stated above, the equilibrium position of the particle is determined by the combination of diamagnetic and gravitational forces and the field at this point for our parameters is $\mathcal{O}$(10-70 mT).
+In the case of the "u" configuration, in the absence of gravity or other external forces, the |B| field is effectively zero at the trap center.
+However, as stated above, the equilibrium position of the particle is determined by the combination of diamagnetic and gravitational forces and the norm of the field at this point for our parameters is $\sim 62$~mT.
 Additionally, the potential is no longer tilted in this configuration, and particle remains centered as both end cap wires are positioned downwards and effectively counter gravity.
 We can trap nanoparticle in either of the two traps based on our requirements.
 We can also switch between the two in-situ by switching the current between top and bottom wires (2 and 3 in Fig.~\ref{fig:ztrap}).